7hedubz/WorldOrganizer_Godot/README.md

     any time-frame in which you will get them.

-    Please please please if you have *any* questions, feedback, or really really feel like I should hurry up on one of these Quality of Life upgrades because you find yourself having trouble or wasting your time because of it's current implementation, please find me on the r/Worldbuilding Discord channel, I'm 7heDubz#1975 and I check my messages often =)
+    Please please please if you have *any* questions, feedback, or really really feel like I should hurry up on one of these Quality of Life upgrades because you find yourself having trouble or wasting your time because of it's current implementation, please find me on the Discords, I'm 7heDubz#1975 and I check my messages often =)

         when opened start with everything closed state // OR I could save their opened/closed state during the save process... hmmm